 The extra bits

 Now, onto crackers.
 At least 2.
 Minimum.
 One predictable, lavosh, water crackers, Jatz!
 Go out on a limb with the second one.
 I love fruit crispbread or cheese bickies, but you could even try a crusty baguette.
 I make a fruit sourdough that goes perfectly with white mold cheeses.
 Throwing grissini into the mix is always a winner too.

 And finally accompaniments.
 A cheese plate isn’t complete without those extra bits to nibble on.
 They can make or break any cheeseboard.
 My advice is to mix it up.
 A little fresh fruit, nuts, a fruit paste, cured meats, olives, marinated figs, muscatels, honeycomb (goes famously with goats cheese).
 So many options!

-A few more tips to create a cracking cheese board…
+A few more tips on how to make a cheese board…

 Arrange cheeses so that they never touch each other.

 Fill the board completely – a gappy cheese board is not a thing.
 It’s about abundance.
 That’s what nuts are for.
 And rolled cured meats.
 They fill all the gaps!

 Always make sure each cheese has its own knife.
 No one likes their cheddar to taste like blue cheese.